-NEW IN 2017 – Outside Contact: Prior to 9AM the day of the event, there are no longer any restrictions on students contacting anybody for help prior to 9AM the day of the event.
+Outside Contact: There are no longer any restrictions on students contacting anybody for help prior to 9AM the day of the event.
 However, students may NOT contact anyone affiliated with the presenting startups (founders, investors, employees, customers, investors, etc.).
 After 9AM at the event, students may not receive help from anyone outside of the team.

 Rationale: Prior to 2017, teams were not allowed to receive any outside help after they received business plans.
 The rule was changed for several reasons: 1) to reflect how VCs normally operate, utilizing their networks; 2) to encourage more interactions between students and VCs resulting in more networking and more learning; and 3) because the old rule was unenforceable.
 Lastly, we ask that you do NOT contact the startup or its customers so that students do not disrupt the business of our entrepreneurial participants who are already giving a lot to be at the event.

 Prize Money: Checks are mailed after the event to individuals designated by winning teams.
 It is the responsibility of the winning team to follow up within 60 days with event organizers to initiate prize money payments, or prize money may be forfeited.
 In other words, if you forget to follow up until summer break, then go ahead and forget about it forever.
 University accounting systems may not be able to accommodate the late request due fiscal and academic year endings.
 Expect 6-8 weeks to process payments and taxes may be withheld, depending on policies at the host university.
 Often a social security number is necessary for processing payment, again depending on the policies of the host school.
-Prize money for VCIC 2017 MBA Finals: 1st place–$5,000, 2nd–$2,500; Undergraduate Global Finals: 1st place-$2,000, 2nd-$1,000.
+Prize money for 2018: MBA Global Finals: 1st place–$5,000, 2nd–$2,500; Undergraduate Global Finals: 1st place-$2,000, 2nd-$1,000.
 Regional Finals: 1st place–$1,000.

 Dress code: Dress like a VC.
 This may differ by region.